awsdocs/amazon-lightsail-developer-guide/doc_source/lightsail-how-to-create-larger-instance-from-snapshot-using-aws-cli.md

 1. First, if you haven't already, you need to install the AWS CLI\.
 To learn more, see [Installing the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.
 Be sure [you configure the AWS CLI](lightsail-how-to-set-up-access-keys-to-use-sdk-api-cli.md)\.

 1. You also need a snapshot of your instance to work from\.
-If you haven't created a snapshot yet, see this topic: [Create a snapshot in Lightsail](lightsail-how-to-create-a-snapshot-of-your-instance.md)\.
+To learn more, see [Creating a snapshot of your Linux or Unix instance in Amazon Lightsail](lightsail-how-to-create-a-snapshot-of-your-instance.md)\.

 ## Step 1: Get your snapshot name<a name="create-larger-instance-from-snapshot-get-your-snapshot-name"></a>